ronnievormelker/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Strive to write clear and concise code that is easy to understand and maintain.
 Avoid unnecessary complexity and always keep in mind that code is read far more often than it is written."

 This reminder emphasizes the importance of writing clean, readable code that can be easily understood by others (including your future self).
 It also highlights the fact that while it's tempting to create complex solutions to problems, simplicity and clarity should be prioritized as they contribute greatly to the long-term sustainability and effectiveness of a codebase.

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you focus on the right things and don't get sidetracked.
+Planning ahead can help to avoid last-minute emergencies and ensure you have enough time to complete all of your tasks.
+Finally, staying organized by using tools like task lists, calendars, or project management software can keep you from getting lost in the details and help ensure your projects stay on track.